awsdocs/aws-kms-developer-guide/doc_source/key-policy-modifying.md

 ### Using the AWS KMS API<a name="key-policy-modifying-how-to-api"></a>

-You can use the PutKeyPolicy API operation to change the key policy of a CMK in your AWS account\.
+You can use the [PutKeyPolicy](url-kms-api;API_PutKeyPolicy.html) operation to change the key policy of a CMK in your AWS account\.
 You cannot use this API on a CMK in a different AWS account\.

-1. Use [GetKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_GetKeyPolicy.html) to retrieve the existing key policy document, and then save the key policy document to a file\.
+1. Use the [GetKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_GetKeyPolicy.html) operation to get the existing key policy document, and then save the key policy document to a file\.
 For sample code in multiple programming languages, see [Getting a Key Policy](programming-key-policies.md#get-policy)\.

 1. Open the key policy document in your preferred text editor, edit the key policy document, and then save the file\.

-1. Use [PutKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_PutKeyPolicy.html) to apply the updated key policy document to the CMK\.
+1. Use the [PutKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_PutKeyPolicy.html) operation to apply the updated key policy document to the CMK\.
 For sample code in multiple programming languages, see [Setting a Key Policy](programming-key-policies.md#put-policy)\.

 For an example of copying a key policy from one CMK to another, see the [GetKeyPolicy example](https://docs.aws.amazon.com/cli/latest/reference/kms/get-key-policy.html#examples) in the AWS CLI Command Reference\.